CTS Scientific Program at CHEST

 The scientific program features the CTS Honorary Lecture.
 The CTS Honorary Lecture (formerly known as the Christie Memorial Lecture) is awarded to recognize exemplary leadership in respiratory research and education in Canada.
 The lecture is presented as part of the honorary lecture series of the CHEST Conference.

-The CTS Executive is pleased to announce that Dr. Meyer Balter (University of Toronto) is the 2024 recipient of the CTS Honorary Lecture Award!
+The CTS Executive is pleased to announce that Dr. Sharon Dell (University of British Columbia) is the 2025 recipient of the CTS Honorary Lecture Award!
 Nominations for the award were vetted by the CTS Long-term Planning Committee.
-Dr. Balter’s lecture on “How One Becomes a Sarcoidologist: A Tale of Serendipity, Community, and Mentorship” will be delivered as part of the CTS Scientific Program at CHEST on Monday, October 7th at 09:15 – 10:15 am in Boston, MA.
-Congratulations to Dr. Balter on this special recognition of his significant contributions to advancing respiratory care through his clinical, research and teaching endeavors, along with his tremendous mentorship of clinical trainees and early career clinicians.
+Dr. Dell’s lecture will be delivered as part of the CTS Scientific Program at CHEST Annual Meeting on Monday, October 20th at 09:15 – 10:15 am in Chicago, IL.
+Congratulations to Dr. Dell on this special recognition of her significant contributions to advancing respiratory care through her clinical, research and teaching endeavors, along with her tremendous mentorship of clinical trainees and early career clinicians.

 Background: The CTS Christie Memorial Lecture was created to honour the memory of one of the major leaders in respiratory research and education in Canada – Dr. Ronald Christie.
 Dr. Christie was an inspiration in the development of modern respiratory medicine in Canada and was renowned as dean and head of the Department of Medicine at McGill University, Montréal, Québec, as well as being a major supporter of the CTS.